 A negative effect of window films is that they reduce solar heating gain in the winter.

 Windows can be designed to absorb a high fraction of solar energy, and this helps to reduce solar heat gain.
-The SHGC (Solar Heat Gain Coefficient) is the fraction of solar heat absorbed by the window.
+The SHGC (Solar Heat Gain Coefficient) is the fraction of solar heat transmitted through the window.
 For new windows, the Solar Heat Gain Coefficient (SHGC) will be marked on the window.
-For climates where heating bills are low and cooling bills are high, windows with high SHGC's are preferred to cut down on summer solar heat gain.
-The high SHGC does have the negative effect of reducing winter time passive solar heating.
+For climates where heating bills are low and cooling bills are high, windows with low SHGC's are preferred to cut down on summer solar heat gain.
+The low SHGC does have the negative effect of reducing winter time passive solar heating.
 If you are in the market for for new windows, the website www.EfficientWindows.org has excellent material on selecting the best windows for various parts of the country and different window situations.
 It provides detailed information on zillions of different windows by jillions manufacturers.